-- Questionnaire for Determining an LEA's/School's Need for Accelerating Grade-Level Learning Guidance
+- Questionnaire for Determining an LEA's/School's Need for Accelerating Course-level Learning Guidance

-- Accelerated Grade-Level Learning Planning Guidance and Templates
+- Accelerated Course-Level Learning Planning Guidance and Templates

 - Yearlong Planning

 - Unit Planning

-- Lesson Planning
+- o Lesson Planning

-Questionnaire for Determining an LEA's/School's Need for Accelerating Grade-Level Learning Guidance
+Questionnaire for Determining an LEA's/School's Need for Accelerating Course-Level Learning Guidance

-The following questions are intended to assist LEAs/schools in determining their need for RIDE's guidance on accelerating grade-level learning in mathematics for the 2020-21 school year.
+The following questions are intended to assist LEAs/schools in determining their need for RIDE's guidance on accelerating course-level learning in mathematics for the 2020-21 school year.
 The need for this guidance is a function of the current mathematics curriculum used by an LEA/school.
 Walk through the questions to ascertain whether you would benefit from the guidance or if you are sufficiently positioned to plan for the year ahead based on resources provided by the publisher of your curriculum.

 - 1. Our LEA/school uses a mathematics curriculum that is rated as high-quality by EdReports. - a.
 If yes, proceed to question 2. - b.
 If no, proceed to question 5 if you use a published curriculum and question 6 if you use a locally developed curriculum. - 2.
 Our LEA/school uses the same high-quality curriculum throughout the course sequence in a school (e.g., Agile Mind Algebra 1, Geometry, Algebra 2). - a.
 If yes, proceed to question 3. - b.
-If no (e.g., Bridges K-2 and Eureka 3-5), proceed to question 4. - 3.
-The publishers of our high-quality curriculum materials have outlined a systemic approach for accelerating grade-level learning in mathematics for the 2020-21 school year. - a.
+If no (e.g., Agile Mind Algebra 1 and Illustrative Math Geometry), proceed to question 4. - 3.
+The publishers of our high-quality curriculum materials have outlined a systemic approach for accelerating grade/course-level learning in mathematics for the 2020-21 school year. - a.
 If yes, use the guidance provided by your high-quality curriculum. - b.
 If no, continue to question 5. - 4.
-The publishers of the multiple high-quality curricula we use within a school have each outlined a systemic approach for accelerating grade-level learning in mathematics for the 2020-21 school year. - a.
-If yes, use the guidance provided by each publisher paying special attention to any inconsistencies especially with respect to the transition year(s) between programs (e.g., if using Bridges K-2 and Eureka 3-5 within the same school, pay special attention to grade 3 for potential inconsistencies). - b.
-If no, consider using the RIDE guidance for accelerating grade level learning. - 5.
-Our LEA/school currently uses a mathematics curriculum that is not rated as high-quality by EdReports, but the publisher has provided guidance on accelerating grade-level learning. - a.
+The publishers of the multiple high-quality curricula we use within a school have each outlined a systemic approach for accelerating grade/course-level learning in mathematics for the 2020-21 school year. - a.
+If yes, use the guidance provided by each publisher paying special attention to any inconsistencies especially with respect to the transition year(s) between programs. - b.
+If no, consider using the RIDE guidance for accelerating course-level learning. - 5.
+Our LEA/school currently uses a mathematics curriculum that is not rated as high-quality by EdReports, but the publisher has provided guidance on accelerating grade/course-level learning. - a.
 If yes, consider using the guidance from the publisher in tandem with the RIDE guidance for accelerating grade-level learning. - b.
-If no, consider using the RIDE guidance for accelerating grade-level learning. - 6.
+If no, consider using the RIDE guidance for accelerating course-level learning. - 6.
 Our LEA/school currently uses a locally developed curriculum. - a.
-Consider using the RIDE guidance for accelerating grade-level learning.
+Consider using the RIDE guidance for accelerating course-level learning.

-Accelerating Grade-Level Learning Planning Guidance and Templates
+Accelerating Course-Level Learning Planning Guidance and Templates

 As mentioned in the introduction to this document, most students will have some unfinished learning from the 2019-20 school year.
-The challenge of the 2020-21 school year is to address this unfinished learning by engaging students in grade-level content.
-Needless to say, this effort to simultaneously address unfinished learning and grade-level content will require time and ingenuity.
-Cognizant of this issue, leaders in mathematics education have prioritized essential mathematical content for the 2020-21 school year.
-The prioritization directs educators to focus on specific grade-level content, provides suggestions for consolidating some content, and suggests content that may be eliminated due to time constraints.
-For the purposes of this guidance, reference will be made to Student Achievement Partners' 2020-2021 Priority Instructional Content in ELA/Literacy and Mathematics when considering grades K through 8.
+The challenge of the 2020-21 school year is to address this unfinished learning by engaging students in course-level content.
+Needless to say, this effort to simultaneously address unfinished learning and course-level content will require time and ingenuity.
+Unlike elementary and middle school mathematics which address content from a relatively consistent group of domains, courses in high school mathematics (e.g., Algebra 1, Geometry, Algebra 2) generally address more specialized content from Conceptual Categories.
+Cognizant of this issue, leaders in mathematics educators have prioritized essential mathematical content for the 2020-21 school year.
+The prioritization directs content that may be eliminated due to time constraints.
+For the purpose of this guidance, reference will be made to Student Achievement Partners' 2020-2021 Priority Instructional Content in High School Mathematics.